-San Pedro de Alcántara lies to the best of Marbella and although it belongs to Marbella it’s really a town in its own right rather than an outlying district.
-The town is centred around the attractive church square, although there are many new developments to the south of the A-7 and to the north of the town, known as San Pedro norte.
+San Pedro de Alcántara lies to the best of Marbella.
+Although it belongs to Marbella it’s really a town in its own right rather than an outlying district.
+The old town surrounds the attractive church square; there are many new developments to the south of the A-7 and to the north of the town, known as San Pedro norte.

-Distance from Malaga Airport: 63km.
+- Distance from Malaga Airport: 63km.

-Town Hall: 952 782 800
+- Town Hall: 952 782 800

-Local Police: 952-783-099
+- Local Police: 952-783-099